Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Experimental Evaluation using Problem-Space Adversarial Samples

 \subsection{Problem-space adversarial attacks against SPAM Filters}

-Recent research studies have debated the practicality of adversarial attacks in the context of network and cybersecurity \cite{apruzzese2022position}\cite{shehaby2023adversarial}\cite{el2023impact}.
+Recent research studies have cast doubt on the practicality of adversarial attacks in the context of some applications in network and cybersecurity \cite{shehaby2023adversarial}\cite{el2023impact}.
 Within network security, there exist two adversarial attack spaces \cite{ibitoye2019threat}; In Feature-space attacks, the attacker modifies the input feature vector of the ML model by introducing perturbations to construct the attack.
 Conversely, in Problem-space attacks, the attacker introduces perturbations directly into the actual file itself, such as a network packet, to deceive the targeted model.
 Problem-space attacks are considered more realistic because gaining access to the model's feature vector input is typically implausible.
 Yet, perturbing the actual file, for instance, a network packet, can potentially disrupt network functionality or the intended behavior of the perturbed files.

 However, attacking ML-based SPAM detection systems might be less complicated.
-Well-crafted adversarial attacks involve subtly rephrasing a SPAM email using synonymous words and introducing perturbations in the problem space.
-These alterations do not affect the malicious or network functionality of the sample; they primarily involve word substitutions.
+Well-crafted adversarial attacks involve subtly rephrasing a SPAM email using synonymous words and \textbf{introducing perturbations in the problem space.} These alterations do not affect the malicious or network functionality of the sample; they primarily involve word substitutions.
 Researchers have explored practical adversarial attacks against SPAM filters.
 Gregory et al. \cite{gregory2023adversarial} proposed AG-WEP, a framework that dynamically selects perturbations to minimize modifications while misleading CNN-based classifiers with meaningful adversarial examples.
 Cheng et al. \cite{cheng2022adversarial} investigated vulnerabilities using adversarial examples, translating these perturbations into ``magic words'' \cite{wang2021crafting} to cause misclassification.
 These studies show the effectiveness of adversarial attacks against SPAM filters across models, datasets, and methods.